The Therapeutic Value of Horses

 Horses can also open the door to re-visioning past traumatic events.
 Perhaps a plastic bag blows into the arena during a session, startling the horses.
 A client who has experienced child or domestic abuse might break down in tears upon seeing the horses frightened.
 It might remind him/her of experiences of powerlessness or helplessness, of being frightened, but having no-one to turn to.
 Any of these kinds of reactions is rich material for talk therapy and can be worked through immediately or in future sessions.

 Horses require us to work.
-We get up early to feed and water.
+We get up early to feed and water them.
 We clean stalls.
 We earn wages to buy feed and tack and maintain horse properties.
 Domestic horses have to be groomed, exercised, and attended to.

 We also have to work to maintain our relationships.
 We listen to our friends, show up for our families, and provide service to our communities.
 Working hard and showing up in a healthy way are skills that can be learned by engaging with horses.